 Self-care, or karma yoga for self, requires effort, focused attention and perseverance.
 It means choosing behaviors that balance the effects of emotional and physical stressors.
 Self-care at home should balance practices of stillness, exercise, love, aesthetic beauty, and healthy food.

 Yoga is a self care practice that can be done in the home.
 It is part of the H or Health to cultivate within.

 Sherry has been a yogi since 2003.
 She started practicing yoga because she was curious about it and wanted to relieve stress.

 Vinyasa yoga is a general term that describes a style of yoga that links movement to breath.
 This is class is a more gentle style of Vinyasa, and includes flow, balance, strength and breathing techniques.
-It is designed to give some challenge to students, relieve stress and deepen the mind/body connection.
+It is designed to give some challenge to students, relieve stress, and deepen the mind/body connection.
 Masks are encouraged but not mandated.
 Bring your own mat, water, props.

 Restorative Yoga is the practice of asanas, each held for longer than in conventional yoga as exercise classes, often with the support of props such as folded blankets, to relax the body.
 Restorative yoga allows for rest, healing and emotional reset.
 It is an relaxing practice designed for any one to enjoy.

 Whether you're aiming to get stronger and more flexible or you just want to decompress and still your mind, yoga can help.
 This yoga practice includes chair yoga, hath and other styles above.
 Remember that a key consideration is your physical condition and fitness level.
 Yoga for Seniors accommodates those with arthritis, osteoporosis, heart conditions, etc. Always consult your healthcare provider before beginning any new exercise regimen.

 To register for 1:1 yoga classes click here